 - Total Harmonic Distortion Plus Noise: It’s a measure of an audio signal’s noise and distortion, which is left after filtering the undesired signal (expressed in decibel or percentage of the unwanted signal).
 Humans cannot detect total harmonic distortion or THD of less than 1%.
 THD is essential in power systems, in which lower THD means higher power factor and higher efficiency.

 - Crosstalk: This parameter refers to signal leakage on audio systems.
 Crosstalk is the unintentional ‘bleeding’ of sound, which is an inherent issue observed in analog systems, such as car stereos.

 - Intermodulation Distortion: When two or more tones beat as one, it’s called intermodulation distortion (IMD).
 IMD produces undesired new tones, which are described as dull, lifeless, harsh, or grossly distorted.

 When buying an audio analyzer or availing audio analyzing services, it’s paramount to work with a trusted supplier or company.
 There are many audio analyzers to choose from, so you have to assess the features and benefits properly to get the best value for your money.
 Work with a reputable company that sells high-quality audio analyzer at reasonable prices and have excellent customer and technical support.

 It’s now possible to test audio quality by using an audio analyzer across different electronic-acoustic devices, such as loudspeakers, microphones, amplifiers, and stereos.
 Audio analyzers evaluate sound quality based on audio parameters, wherein operators compare audio signals based on the actual and set parameters.

-By using audio quality analyzers, everyone can enjoy superior sound quality when listening to music, watching concerts, play video games, and even answering phone calls.
+By using audio quality analyzers, everyone can enjoy superior sound quality when listening to music, watching concerts, playing video games, and even answering phone calls.